 Sometimes guardianship and/or conservatorship are beneficial to the parties involved, and sometimes they are not the right solution to a problem.
-During my more than 15 years as a solo practitioner in the middle Tennessee region, I have helped clients put guardianships and conservatorships in place, and I have defended the rights of clients whose relatives attempt to impose unnecessary appointment of a guardian or conservator.
+During my nearly 20 years as a solo practitioner in the middle Tennessee region, I have helped clients put guardianships and conservatorships in place, and I have defended the rights of clients whose relatives attempt to impose unnecessary appointment of a guardian or conservator.

 I am attorney Judy Oxford, and I can help you pursue practical solutions to your particular situation.
 In line with Tennessee law, my evaluation of your situation will determine the best actions to take in petitioning for a court order or defending against a petition that is not in your best interests.
 Often, these issues are intensely emotional.
 I make sure to provide my clients with the dignified and compassionate service they should expect from a lawyer who is dedicated to their best possible result.